diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 Outside of data, a huge passion of mine is music, in particular jazz.
 In Melbourne we're fortunate to have quite a few establishments that support live music and offer amazing shows every night of the week.
 But this raises a problem; who to see?
 Where to go?
 What's on?!

-As friends and I constanstly returned to the same sites, the venues over and over every time we wanted to figure who to see
+As friends and I constantly returned to the same sites, the venues over and over every time we wanted to figure who to see

 Friends and I found ourselves constantly returning to the same venue websites over and over every time we tried to figure out who to see and at the same time the same thought kept popping up; "you know who's great at doing the same thing over and over again?
 Computers!"
 So without further ado I'd like to introduce you to [Zoot](https://m.me/rootytootyzooty), you're friendly neighbourhood jazzbot.